-B. In criminal cases where the defendant is currently an escaped prisoner from the Department of Corrections, the defendant must be processed back into the Department of Corrections prior to bail being set on new criminal charges.

-C. All persons shall be bailable by sufficient sureties, except that bail may be denied for:

-- 1. Capital offenses when the proof of guilt is evident, or the presumption thereof is great.
-Such proof or presumption must be supported by clear and convincing evidence; - 2.
+- B. In criminal cases where the defendant is currently an escaped prisoner from the Department of Corrections, the defendant must be processed back into the Department of Corrections prior to bail being set on new criminal charges. - C. All persons shall be bailable by sufficient sureties, except that bail may be denied for: - 1.
+Capital offenses when the proof of guilt is evident, or the presumption thereof is great; - 2.
 Violent offenses crime as defined in Section 571 of Title 57 of the Oklahoma Statutes; - 3.
 Offenses where the maximum sentence may be life imprisonment or life imprisonment without parole; - 4.
 Felony offenses where the person charged with the offense has been convicted of two or more felony offenses arising out of different transactions; and - 5.
-Controlled dangerous substances offenses where the maximum sentence may be at least ten (10) years! years of imprisonment. - On all offenses specified in paragraphs 2 through 5 of this subsection, the proof of guilt must be evident, or the presumption must be great, demonstrated by clear and convincing evidence, and it must be on the grounds that no condition of release would assure the return of the defendant to court or the safety of the community or any person. - D. There shall be a rebuttable presumption that no condition of release would assure the safety of the community if the state shows by clear and convincing evidence that the person was arrested for a violation of Section 741 of Title 21 of the Oklahoma Statutes Bail is necessary to ensure the return of the person to court, and it shall not be set in an amount that results in the pretrial detention of the person.
-The court shall consider the ability of the person to pay when setting bail and shall set money bail only upon a finding that the person has the present ability to pay the amount required for release. '''
+Controlled dangerous substances offenses where the maximum sentence may be at least ten (10) years! years of imprisonment.

+On all offenses specified in paragraphs $\frac{2}{2}$ through 5 of this subsection, the proof of guilt must be evident, or the presumption must be great, and it must be on the grounds the court shall make an individualized determination on the record that no condition of release would assure the return of the defendant to court or the safety of the community or any person.
-''' shall not be set in an amount higher than what the court determines

-E. In any case in which the court denies bail, the court shall make an individualized determination supported by clear and convincing evidence on the record, supported by written findings of fact, that proof of guilt is evident or the presumption is great and that no condition of release would assure the return of the person to court or the safety of the community or any person.

-SECTION 2.
+- D. There shall be a rebuttable presumption that no condition of release would assure the safety of the community if the state shows by clear and convincing evidence that the person was arrested for a violation of Section 741 of Title 21 of the Oklahoma Statutes. - 7 SECTION 2.
 AMENDATORY 22 O.S.
-2011, Section 1105, is amended to read as follows:
+2011, Section 1105, is 8 amended to read as follows: